90 Minutes of Dealing with Small Talks Costs me 48 Hours of Recovery Time (Autism Friendships Cost)

 I wanted to visit my friends to go walking in the park and hang out at their house—watch a movie or something.
 I wanted to see them in person, not just chat online.
-But I avoid their requests to hang out entirely or postpone them weeks or months in advance.
+But I avoid their requests most of the time to hang out entirely or postpone them weeks or months in advance.

 I’m not avoiding them because I don’t care.
-I’m avoiding the small-talk part because it wipes me out.
+Nor out of malice.
+I’m avoiding the small-talk part because it wipes me out so fast.

 The Small Talk Tax